Cataracts in Dogs: Causes, Symptoms, and Treatment

 It happens when excess glucose enters the eye lens and is converted to sorbitol.
 This draws in water, causing it to swell and become cloudy, resulting in cataract formation.

-Diabetes-related cases often develop fast, resulting in complete blindness in just a matter of weeks or months.
+Cases caused by diabetes often develop quickly, leading to complete blindness in just a couple of weeks or months.

 Age